Libraries & Spaces

 Material Created by Georgetown Faculty and Staff

 Ownership of original materials created for online classes, including lecture recordings, slides, notes, animations, and images is covered by University policies on intellectual property, as described in the Faculty Handbook (Section 8 covers Copyright and Traditional Scholarship; Section 9 covers Copyright and Other Intellectual Property).
-In general, instructors may use materials they create with any audience, within or beyond Georgetown, since either they or University will own copyright in that work.

 If you have photographs or recordings in which guest lecturers, interviewees, students, or others appear, you should obtain releases from those contributors so their image, audio, or video may be made available online.